On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: Introduction

-The above observation leads us to investigate the roles played by molecular symmetry in controlling the reality of solutions to the holomorphic HF equations.
-To do this generally, we would need to appeal to results from polynomial theories to determine bounds on real solutions of systems of multivariate polynomials\cite{book:Sottile2011}, which is a daunting task for arbitrary systems where it is not entirely straightforward how molecular symmetry affects the topological complexity of the HF equations.
-Therefore, we think that, as an initial study, it is more revealing to seek a system that is simple enough such that analytical solutions to the HF equations can be obtained and examined thoroughly, but that is sufficiently complex for molecular symmetry to be non-trivial in the sense that the nuclear framework can assume a number of point-group symmetries that can be interconverted via well-defined paths.
-To this end, we choose the hypothetical dication \ce{[H4]^{2+}} in a minimal basis set STO-3G: there are only two electrons in four atomic orbital (AO) basis functions, offering a maximum of six degrees of freedom (after accounting for normalisation), and the possible high symmetries that can be adopted by the nuclear framework and that are of interest to us are $\mathcal{T}_d$, $\mathcal{D}_{4h}$, $\mathcal{D}_{2h}$, and $\mathcal{D}_2$, all of which can be easily interconverted.
-This system provides enough richness for the analytical results to cast light on the roles of spatial symmetry in dictating the reality of holomorphic HF stationary points while remaining tractable so that an investigation based upon complicated and often opaque numerical results can be avoided.
+The above empirically observed patterns of solution coalescence and disappearance near high-symmetry configurations in a variety of systems with very different structures inspire the investigation into the roles played by molecular symmetry in controlling the reality of solutions to the holomorphic \gls*{acr:hf} equations.
+A completely general approach requires results from polynomial theories to determine bounds on real solutions of systems of multivariate polynomials\cite{article:Bihan2011, book:Sottile2011}.
+Unfortunately, this is a challenging task to accomplish for arbitrary systems where it can be daunting to work out how molecular symmetry affects the structural complexity of the \gls*{acr:hf} equations.
+This leads us to believe that, as an initial investigation, it is more revealing to seek and study extensively a model system that exhibits such behaviors through an analytic approach.
+We thus require that this model system is simple enough such that the relationship between molecular symmetry and the structural complexity of the \gls*{acr:hf} equations can be elucidated, and that analytic solutions can be obtained easily and examined thoroughly.
+However, the model system must be sufficiently complex in order for molecular symmetry to be non-trivial in the sense that the nuclear framework can assume a number of point-group symmetries that are inter-convertible via well-defined pathways.